 - Businesses that completed activities normally eligible for EZ credits prior to 1/1/2012 may not file amended income tax returns to claim credits.
 Businesses with an approved Certification Form for EZ Credits earned prior to 1/1/2012 may request amendments to the form if amending their CO income tax filing.

 Contribute to A San Luis Valley Enterprise Zone Economic Development Project

 San Luis Valley Enterprise Zone Contribution Projects are managed by the local Zone Administrator, Kevin Wilkins, to encourage public private partnerships to improve the economy for the benefit of the broader Enterprise Zone.
 Contribution Projects aim to focus community engagement on an economic issue or opportunity to elicit a shift and accomplish a targeted economic development goal within a defined time period.

-The Enterprise Zone Administrator manages this program with a strong ethic and focus on job creation/retention and business expansion in the Enterprise Zone.
+Enterprise Zone Administrators are focused on managing this program with a strong ethic and focus on job creation/retention and business expansion in the Enterprise Zone.

 The Colorado Economic Development Commission sets policies and review/approves all Contribution Projects within their authority under Colorado statutes.
 View program policies here.